 The standard entry requirement for the PhD program is an upper second-class honours degree (e.g. MChem, MSci) or equivalent is required.
 Applicants with a lower second-class honours degree (e.g. MChem, MSci) or an upper second-class honours BSc degree may be admitted if they can demonstrate good potential for research.
 The usual academic requirement for entry into the MSc by Research program is a first or upper second honours degree (BSc) or equivalent.

 The School of Chemistry welcomes postgraduates from outside the UK and actively encourages applications from suitably qualified candidates.
 About 20% of our students are non-UK and we are delighted to have postgraduates from all round the globe.
 For information on international equivalent qualifications, please see our International Office website.

 For applicants whose first language is not English, it is necessary to achieve a minimum score in an approved English language test specified in 'Profile F' of the University's English Language Requirements Policy.

-Exceptionally, candidates may be admitted with the following English Language scores: IELTS 6.0 overall with a minimum of 5.5 in each component - successful applicants admitted on this basis will be required to attend approximately 30 hours of English language training, to be delivered over the course of their first year, to support them in their studies.
+Exceptionally, candidates may be admitted with the following English Language scores: IELTS 6.0 overall with a minimum of 5.5 in each component or TOEFL 86 overall with a minimum of 20 in Speaking and 18 in Writing, Listening and Speaking - successful applicants admitted on this basis will be required to attend approximately 30 hours of English language training, to be delivered over the course of their first year, to support them in their studies.

 If you have not achieved this standard at the time of application do not despair.
 The University runs pre-sessional English Language courses and other Language Schools in Bristol offer similar courses allowing you to improve your English before starting working for your degree.
 These courses are at additional costs.